Search button

 These experiences can be acquired through:

-• Stages: curricular, professional or summer courses.
-Carrying out an internship can considerably increase the probability of being recruited by the same company, or by another in the same sector.
-You can, and you should, apply for summer internships from the second year of your degree.
+• Stages: extracurricular or summer placements.
+Doing a work placement can considerably increase your likelihood of being recruited by the same company, or another in the same sector.
+You can, and should, apply for summer placements from the second year of your degree.

 • Volunteering: Choose a volunteer job where you can effectively gain experience and develop skills.